 She was gone a while.
 Like… a long while.
 Like… maybe longer than she should have been gone?
-Where the fuck did she go?
-Why the fuck wouldn’t she talk to me during the procedure?!
-What the fuck did she find???
+Where did she go?
+Why wouldn’t she talk to me during the procedure?!
+What did she find???

 And then, she returned, looked at me with what I interpreted as the kind of cold pity you shower on a dying animal: it’s too late to save it, so you can’t let yourself get too attached.

 “I’m sending these over to your doctor’s office right now,” she said.

 We stared at each other.
 I kept waiting for a follow up.
 She didn’t provide one.
 Finally I relented.

 “I can’t say,” she responded, “But you need to call your doctor right away.”

 Here’s what I know now that I didn’t know then: by some cruel, awful Law Of Medicine, Ultrasound Techs are, for the most part, actually not allowed to tell you if everything’s OK.
 They just take the images.
 Some of them have souls and will say something like “no need to worry” or “looks fine”, but most stick to the script and insist they are sworn to secrecy.
 When they leave the room, it’s just to check with the radiologist who’s looking at your scans to see if they need to take any more images.
 The length of time they’re gone?
 Could just be that the radiologist is unsatisfied with a blurry image.
 It doesn’t actually mean the worst.